21st Century Wire

 Embedded reporting was probably the single most negative developments in modern press history.
 The main target of this opaque effort was not populations overseas, however, it was the American people themselves.
 What’s more incredible though, is that there are still many who believe that the illegal war and occupation of Iraq was some sort of resounding success.
 Of course, all this while Bradley Manning sits rotting a military prison cell for allegedly leaking information which the world already knew.

-Likewise, Nazi propaganda chief Goebbels probably thought he was doing really well with his state information arm – for a while at least, until it collapsed under the weight of its own self-regarding nature.
+Likewise, Nazi propaganda chief Goebbels probably thought he was doing “pretty well” with his state information arm – for a while at least, until it collapsed under the weight of its own self-regarding nature.

-No, still no word of the multi-trillion dollar defense budget black hole Donald Rumsfeld let slip in his press speech the day before 9/11.
+Nope, still no word of the multi-trillion dollar defense budget black hole Donald Rumsfeld let slip in his press speech the day before 9/11…

 The U.S. Army has embraced what civilians would call public relations as a key part of military operations for the 21st-century battlefield.